Yuvi021/AI-SEO-Ecosystem/frontend/README.md

 npm start
 ```

-The frontend will run on `http://localhost:3000` (or automatically use 3001 if 3000 is taken)
+The frontend will run on `http://localhost:3000` (or automatically use the next available port)

 ## 📁 Structure